 Dialogue between more than two characters can become chaotic and confusing to readers.
 However, you can take a few easy steps to help clarify things.

 For example, your initial dialogue will need to have the “X said” and “Y said” dialogue tags so the reader can keep the characters straight.
 But a constant onslaught of “he said” and “she said” can quickly get boring.
-Instead, you should sometimes have your characters address each other by name, and you should give each character a unique dialogue style that stands out on its own.
+Instead of using a new dialogue tag every time, you should sometimes have your characters address each other by name, and you should give each character a unique dialogue style that stands out on its own.

 It’s also important that these scenes don’t feel like characters sitting perfectly still.
 Make sure the reader knows where each character is within the room and pepper the dialogue with actions the characters are taking.
 This further distinguishes one character from another while breaking up the dialogue and helping to move the story along.